Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 Martial

+### Athletics

+Athletics is a measure of *physical motion,* and covers anything that might constitute aerobic exercise—running, jumping, and swimming.

+### Brawl

+Mastery of the body, allowing attacks from any part of the limb, ranging from kicking, punching, tripping, or grappling.
+Also used for natural weapons such as claws.

-### Archery
+### Marksmanship

-Mastery of physical weapons that deal damage through projectiles.
-Covers all weapons that have a launcher and projectiles, ranging from bows and arrows to slings to the exotic flamepiece.
+Mastery of weapons that deal damage at range—either through projectiles, hurled weapons, or even projected energy.
+Covers weapons such as the bow, throwing knife, and javelin.

 <table>
 <tbody>